kenorb-contrib/brainflayer/README.md

 hash160s per second.
 Not entirely sure what this is good for but I'm sure you'll come up with something.

+#### BIP39

+Generate BIP39 for BrainFlayer or similar applications.

+Parameters:

+- -n how many pieces to be generate.
+- -l how many words will there be in a generate?
+- -s Will the words be combined?
+- -w wordlist

+Example command:

+    ./brain12words.py -n 9000000000000000000 -l 12 -w brainwalletdictionary.txt | ./brainflayer -v -o found.txt -b bloom.blf

 Building
 --------